clarajime/Console-Finances/README.md

 * https://clarajime.github.io/Console-Finances/

 ## Screenshot
-* Demo of the result in the console
+* Screenshot of the result in the console

 ![alt text](assets/Demo2.PNG)